acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 like YouTube, rather than submitting a web archive of the page, download the video directly using a tool like [youtube-dl](https://ytdl-org.github.io/youtube-dl/).
-Contrary to the name, youtube-dl supports many sites besides youtube, and you can find a full list of supported sites [here](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).
+Contrary to the name, youtube-dl supports many sites besides YouTube, and you can find a full list of supported sites [here](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).